Recovering MySQL or MariaDB database via dump and restore

 Bye

-Because restore with drop table statements for the mysql
+Because restore with drop table statements for the mysql database that

 contains internal data will lead to some problems one should disable this single